• Skip to primary navigation

 }

 This method appends some specific Strings to the end of the string.
-It creates a char array whose length is equal to the combined lengths of both strings being joined.
+It creates a char array whose length equals the combined lengths of both joined strings.
 This method copies the String data into a new string using the private String constructor.
 The private String constructor does not copy the input char[].

 {